 If you only read one area of this website, make it this one.

 The Bay Area is a beautiful place to explore in a kayak.
-But the beauty of the open ocean, the excitement of the currents below the Golden Gate Bridge, the numerous other boaters on the Bay, and the rip-roaring winds can create some of the most challenging conditions a kayaker can face.
+But the beauty of the open ocean, the excitement of the currents below the Golden Gate Bridge, the numerous other boaters on the Bay, and cold water and strong winds can create some of the most challenging conditions a kayaker can face.
 Every year, some paddlers need to be rescued by the coast guard/police/fire department, and unfortunately not all of those rescues come in time.
 Check out this ACA video about how the choices a kayaker makes can mean the difference between a safe outing and disaster—everything they talk about there (cold water, currents, fog, etc.) are challenges we face in our area.

 Many aspects of kayak safety are not always obvious, so getting educated before you go out is very important.
 If you are a beginning kayaker, there are many local outfitters who provide lessons from the basics of the sport to playing in rock gardens and the surf zone.
 BASK also maintains a curated list of videos and articles on the most essential kayaking skills.
 BASK members are also eligible to take part in the intensive Skills Clinic we put on each summer, along with various clinics and classes put on throughout the year.